-- .1 Fixed fire detection and fire alarm systems - Except as provided in paragraph 4.3.1, there shall be provided a fixed fire detection and fire alarm system complying with the requirements of the Fire Safety Systems Code.
+.1 Fixed fire detection and fire alarm systems

+Except as provided in paragraph 4.3.1, there shall be provided a fixed fire detection and fire alarm system complying with the requirements of the Fire Safety Systems Code.
 The fixed fire detection system shall be capable of rapidly detecting the onset of fire.
 The type of detectors and their spacing and location shall be to the satisfaction of the Administration, taking into account the effects of ventilation and other relevant factors.
-After being installed, the system shall be tested under normal ventilation conditions and shall give an overall response time to the satisfaction of the Administration. - .2 Sample extraction smoke detection systems spaces, a sample extraction smoke detection system complying with the requirements of the Fire Safety Systems Cod e may be used as an alternative for the fixed fire detection and fire alarm system required in paragraph 4.1.
+After being installed, the system shall be tested under normal ventilation conditions and shall give an overall response time to the satisfaction of the Administration.

+.2 Sample extraction smoke detection systems

+Except open ro-ro spaces, open vehicle spaces and special category spaces, a sample extraction smoke detection system complying with the requirements of the Fire Safety Systems Cod e may be used as an alternative for the fixed fire detection and fire alarm system required in paragraph 4.1.